Ansible Automation Platform MCP server

 uv add "mcp[cli]" httpx

-# Create our server file
+# Create the server file

 touch ansible.py